-Mississippi based telecommunication service provider C Spire has started offering its triple play bundled services including Internet, HDTV and telephone to subscribers in Clinton, Mississippi.
-The provider offer its high speed broadband services over its Fiber to the Home networks that are equipped to deliver speeds of 1 Gbps.
+Mississippi based telecommunication service provider C Spire has started offering its triple-play bundled services including Internet, HDTV, and telephone to subscribers in Clinton, Mississippi.
+The provider offers its high speed broadband services over its Fiber to the Home networks that are equipped to deliver speeds of 1 Gbps.
 Broadband speeds of 1 Gbps Would bring enhanced user experience and the company hopes to rope in more business from the region.

 Customers will be benefited from the high speed internet services.
 Business consumers can make use of increased speeds to accelerate their businesses.
-People who are in to media and digital businesses see immediate visible benefits of 1 Gbps speed.
-Comsumers like Clinton resident Connie Chrietzberg, a small business owner who operates a photography business out of her home, is seeing the benefits of having access to a 1 Gbps connection.
+People who are into media and digital businesses see immediately visible benefits of 1 Gbps speed.
+Consumers like Clinton resident Connie Chrietzberg, a small business owner who operates a photography business out of her home, is seeing the benefits of having access to a 1 Gbps connection.

 The debut of the 1 Gbps service will also provide benefits to the local school district.
 Clinton will be able to use the fiber-based connections as a platform to drive its one-to-one technology initiative in all of its schools.

 Kim Griffin, technology director for the Clinton Public School District, said in a release that the one-to-one technology will allow students and teachers to potentially have the same robust connection at home and school for homework and collaborative learning and other opportunities for teaching, learning, performing original research and working with other schools and organizations.

 Earlier this year, Clinton joined Quitman, Ridgeland, and Starkville as Mississippi cities that have met the qualifications for its 1 Gbps service.